cuba-platform/translations/README.md

 ### Common Components Translation

 To localize the common components, it is sufficient to translate only common messages of the **cuba** application component.
-These messages are located in `content/en/cuba/modules/gui/src/com/haulmont/cuba/gui/messages.properties` and `content/en/cuba/modules/web/src/com/haulmont/cuba/web/messages.properties` files with simple keys.
+These messages are located in `messages.properties` files inside `content/en/cuba/<version>/modules/web` directory and have simple keys.
 Simple key is a key without a path part separated by "/" symbol.
 These keys are located in the end of the files.

 - Add the new locale to the _Project Properties_ > _Available locales_ list, for example `Zzzzzz|zz`.
 - Copy the common messages in English to the main message pack of your project.
 You can open the message pack in Studio and switch to the tab of your language.